javiserna/Rotational-Evolution-of-Classical-T-Tauri-Stars-Models-and-Observations-Tests-/README.md

 ## Comparative results between two tests for branching ratio
 Test 1 demonstrates that distributions of vsin(i) observed and predicted by the ABC method tend to be similar above 80%.
-While similarity provided by Tests 2 and 3 decreases with age below 40%.
+While similarity provided by Tests 2 and 3 decreases with age and tends to be below 40%.
 <img src="https://github.com/javiserna/Rotational-Evolution-of-Classical-T-Tauri-Stars-Models-and-Observations-Tests-/blob/main/Figures/Similarity_chi.png?raw=true" width="800"/>